b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ---
 - i am gonna talk about these subjects, and share some horror stories i've seen in production
 - let's dive in, but first
+- Who here has used server side rendering with Angular ???